-- R13 Pit Crews must wear armbands which must not be covered.
+R13 Pit Crews must wear armbands which must not be covered.
 One member must wear the "Captain" armband.

+Penalties: The highest penalty that can be imposed on the offending personnel is disqualification.

-Penalties: Verbal Warning.
-If the Verbal Warning is ineffective, the offender may be disqualified as the maximum penalty. - R14 Without the permission of the referee, Pit Crew Members entering the Competition Area must not communicate with anyone from the outside.
+R14 Without the permission of the referee, Pit Crew Members entering the Competition Area must not communicate with anyone from the outside.